warrenseah/multi-sig-wallet-frontend/README.md

 Specify the withdrawal ID and click Approve button.
 Once transaction is finished, you will find the approval under the respective transaction item to be incremented by 1.

-The moment when approval for any item is increment to be equal to the quorem of the wallet contract, the amount of Eth specified in the withdrawal transaction will be sent to the recipient address.
+The moment when approval for any item is increment to be equal to the quorum of the wallet contract, the amount of Eth specified in the withdrawal transaction will be sent to the recipient address.
 And the item in the transaction approval list will be removed from display.

 This concludes all the functions you can intereact with the Multi Sig Wallet smart contract via this dApp.
 I hope that you have a wonderful journey into web3.
 All the best and take care!